The best apps to learn French in 2025

 You can find more information in our in-depth FluentU review.
 Or read on for my major takeaways from the app.

-Bottom line: FluentU is perfect for immersive video learning, but if you need speaking practice with pronunciation feedback, French Together focuses on conversation skills.
+Bottom line: FluentU is perfect for immersive video learning, but if you need speaking practice with pronunciation feedback, Copycat Cafe focuses on conversation skills.

 FluentU offers video-based immersive learning with real-world French content: